ThePhaseless/MediaCompose/README.md

 Set envs in `env.env` file or in any other way and **_drop insides of Config file inside CONFIG_PATH!_**

+### Security Info

+API keys are the same every for everyone, so it's not recommended to use outside of your local network.
+If you want to do so, i recommend resetting every API key in every app and updating them in appropriate settings.

 To run with .env file use command next in folder with `docker-compose.yml`:

 `sudo docker-compose --env-file env.env up -d`